CPenglab/svgbit/doc/source/quick_start/index.rst

                             number of gene clusters to find (default: 8) --he_image HE_IMAGE   path to H&E image.
 Only used for visualization (default: None) --savedir SAVEDIR     path to save results (default: .)
-      --cores CORES         number of threads to run svgene (default: 8)
+      --cores CORES         number of threads to run svgbit (default: 8)

 Follow the introduction and results will save to --savedir.